pbatard/Mosby/README.md

    The end result is that it has become a lot more convoluted and daunting than it should really be for end-users, to make Secure Boot work in their favour.
    This application can also remedy that.
+6. Figuring out SBAT, SkuSiPolicy as well as Microsoft's new SVN DBX based revocation updates is currrently a mess, as you need to wade through many different sources to try to ensure that your system is actually up to date with them (because if they aren't, an attacker can easily bypass Secure Boot on your system).
+   This application can remedy that.

 In short, while making sure that all the Secure Boot keys used by your platform are up to date, the whole point of this application is to give control of the whole Secure Boot process